tlondahl/Admission_grades/README.md

 # Admission Grades
 ## Summary
 In this project I built a web scraper in order to get the admission data of all swedish universities.
 This data was later used to build a model to predict upcomming admission grades.
 The model currently has an R^2 score of 0.71 and a MSE of 1.74.
-However, I am cirrently working on ways to improve it further.
+However, I am currently working on ways to improve it further.

 ![Distribution plot of actual vs fitted values](https://github.com/tlondahl/Admission_grades/blob/main/distplot_2.png)